310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Shouldn’t you be reflecting on this mistake?
 I’m aware I’m saying this like I’m not part of the mistake, though… So how about we both start being cautious from now on?

-Kanata-kun’s a real handful too, you know…
+Kanata-kun’s a real handful too, y'know…

 So I think it'd be good if there was someone who could always be nearby, and who could then protect him when needed.
 You’d pretty much fit that role.
 {% endbubble %}